Please find below our school Special Educational Needs Policy and information.

 - What expertise and training have staff had to support children with Special Educational Needs and what other specialist expertise can be secured in school?

 Staff development and training are a central part of our work to support children with additional needs.

-This year, staff are undergoing training in supporting children with attachment difficulties, behavioural difficulties and speech and language therapy.
+Staff have also completed training in supporting children with attachment difficulties, behavioural difficulties and speech and language therapy.

 In addition, where a child is receiving specific therapeutic treatment, e.g. from occupational therapy, class teachers will meet with therapists to gain an understanding of how they can support the child in class.

-We have a trained bereavement councillor on our staff who also works with children who are suffering with their emotional wellbeing needs for a variety of reasons (e.g. bereavement, low self- esteem, family circumstances etc.).
+We have a trained bereavement councillor on our staff who also works with children who are suffering with their emotional wellbeing needs for a variety of reasons (e.g. bereavement, low self- esteem, family circumstances etc.)